openAIP/openaip-openair-fix-format/README.md

 A utility that fixes [OpenAIR](http://www.winpilot.com/usersguide/userairspace.asp) format for Node.
 Removes unnecessary blank lines and makes sure that defined geometries are "closed", i.e. start coordinate equals end coordinate.

+Internally the logic uses our [OpenAIR Parser](https://github.com/openAIP/openaip-openair-parser) to also validate the given OpenAIR file syntax.

-**Please note that this utility will not validate the given OpenAIR file in terms of correct syntax!**
+**Please note that this utility will not validate/fix the given OpenAIR geometries!**

-If you require a more robust solution that is able to validate and fix geometries, please use our [OpenAIR Parser](https://github.com/openAIP/openaip-openair-parser).
+If you require a robust solution that is able to validate and fix geometries, please feel free to use our [OpenAIR Parser](https://github.com/openAIP/openaip-openair-parser).

 Reads OpenAIR airspace definitions: